 I am delighted this week to share with you a wonderful interview with Atlanta Licensed Professional Counsellor and DIR Expert Training Leader, L. Mike Fields about Gaming and Floortime!
-I heard about him through Dave Nelson at The Community School.
+I heard about him through Dave Nelson at Threshold Community Program.
 Like Dave, Mike got involved with DIR/Floortime because of his autistic son’s experiences.
 Now, he counsels other families using a DIR approach and has more recently started gaming groups.
 Let’s hear what he has to say!

 Growth and Gaming with Mike Fields

 When they told Mike that his son has autism and will have lifelong limitations, Mike thought he’d never slam dunk himself, so wondered what kind of limitations were they talking about?
 They couldn’t answer him.
 He didn’t like the focus on deficits and that lead him to the strengths-based DIR/Floortime approach, which focused on possibilities.
 Under the guidance of occupational therapist Dr. Mili Cordero, they have been using this approach which lead Mike to pursue his professional certifications as a counselor and a DIR Expert Training Leader with ICDL.